koalalorenzo/blog/content/posts/202210-10-years-diary/index.md

 I started writing a diary because I wanted to **avoid cognitive biases** and have a more objective memory for my future self.
 I also wanted to learn more from myself and discover how I process emotions and time.
-Before starting writing the diary, I noticed that **a single bad experience can change our prospective to over 100 different positive experiences**.
+Before starting writing the diary, I noticed that often **a single bad experience can change our prospective to over 100 different positive experiences**.

-Out of 100 packages being delivered perfectly, that single package that is broken will make us complain to the post office!
+Out of 100 packages being delivered perfectly, that single package that arrives broken will make us complain to the post office!
 The same is valid for people, and time has an effect on it.